-For many, this is a time for travel, rest, and adventures.
-But - as fun as vacation can be, there’s also the inevitable stress and overwhelm that can come with it — especially if you (and/or anyone in your vacation crew) have Attention-Deficit/Hyperactivity Disorder (ADHD, formerly ‘ADD’).
+For many, summer is is a time for travel, rest, and adventures.
+But - as fun as vacation can be, there’s also the inevitable stress and overwhelm that can come with it—especially if you (and/or anyone in your vacation crew) have attention-deficit/hyperactivity disorder (ADHD, formerly ‘ADD’).

 Vacation things that are extra stressful for ADHDers

-- The extensive planning and preparation it takes to get ready for vacation can take a toll on our patience — which is something many of us don’t have a lot of in the first place.
+- The extensive planning and preparation it takes to get ready for vacation can take a toll on our patience—something many of us don’t have a lot of in the first place.

 - Sudden, short-term changes to our routines (you know - the routines that took a lot of our effort to implement and actually stick to?)

 - All of the masking!
-Whether we’re going along with what other people want to do, or trying to hide the fact that we’re a bit overstimulated by all of the excitement — a lot of energy is spent when we’re trying to maintain the masks many of us use to hide our ADHD.
+Whether we’re going along with what other people want to do, or trying to hide the fact that we’re a bit overstimulated by all of the excitement—a lot of energy is spent when we’re trying to maintain the masks we use to hide our ADHD.

 …I thought vacations were supposed to be relaxing...?